LuxDevHQ/Python-Writing-Clean-Code/README.md

 ```
 Once it has executed, `append()` is one of the returned functions implying that sets don't support `append()` but instead support `add()`.
 So you write the code below, your code breaks.

->@icon-info-circle Sets are not sequences like lists.
+>  are not sequences like lists.
 In fact, they are unordered collections and so adding the `append()` method to the set class would be misleading. `append()` means we are adding at the end which may not be the case with sets.

 **Bad** :angry:
 ```python